 Please note that course material fees for courses dropped from the student's schedule after the Drop/Add period has ended will be handled on a case-by-case basis but may be nonrefundable.

-If a refund is provided to you in error, you are responsible to repay Thunderbird upon request.
+If a refund is provided in error, the student is responsible to repay Thunderbird upon request.

 FINANCIAL AID SATISFACTORY ACADEMIC PROGRESS